 2. Position the air mover for maximum drying effect.

 Ensure the fan is blowing the air across the floor not up into the air.
 This will speed up drying.

 3. Current test and tag

 Your carpet blower needs to have a current test and tag fitted by a qualified person.
-This is your responsibility and in most states of Australia this must be done.
+This is your responsibility and in most states and facilities in Australia, this must be done.

 4. Service your air mover regularly

-Get your air mover serviced by a qualified electrician every 3-6 months.
+Get your air mover serviced regularly.
 It’s a good idea because it gives you peace of mind and protects you from potential problems.
 Proper maintenance stops problems from happening, avoids breakdowns and reduces safety risks.